anrobertson/Crowdfunding-ETL/README.md

 # Crowdfunding-ETL

 ## Overview of analysis
 Independent Funding received a dataset that contains information about the backers who have pledged to the live projects.
-My job on this project was to perform both an ETL (extract, transform and load) process and a dataset process.
+The task was to perform both an ETL (extract, transform and load) process and a dataset process.

 ## Resources
 Software used